 Teachers' Retirement Fund Pension Obligation Bonds.
-In April 2008 the State issued \$2,277 million of bonds to fund up to \$2 billion of the unfunded accrued liability in the Teachers' Retirement Fund plus capitalized interest and issuance costs. \$2,369.5 million (reflecting the accreted value) of such bonds are outstanding as of February 15, 2018.
-While the bonds are outstanding, the State is required to appropriate annually the actuarially-determined annual required contribution to the Teachers' Retirement Fund.
+In April 2008 the State issued \$2,277 million of bonds to fund up to \$2 billion of the unfunded accrued liability in the Teachers' Retirement Fund plus capitalized interest and issuance costs. \$2,367.5 million (reflecting the accreted value) of such bonds are outstanding as of February 1, 2019.
 The bonds are general obligations of the State, but are excluded from the calculation of the statutory debt limit.

 UConn 2000 Financing Program.
 The University of Connecticut is a separate corporate entity and instrumentality of the State empowered to issue bonds and construct certain infrastructure improvements at the University's various campuses.
 Known as UConn 2000, the infrastructure improvement program now is estimated to cost \$4,619.3 million to be financed over a thirty-two year period.
 The UConn 2000 program contemplates total issuance of \$4,282.9 million general obligation bonds of the University secured by the State's debt service commitment, which is an annual amount for any debt service requirements when due and payable.
 Under the enabling legislation, appropriations of all amounts of the State's debt service commitment are made out of the resources of the State's General Fund and the Treasurer is obligated to make such payments.
 For this reason, all general obligation borrowings by the University that are secured by the State's debt service commitment are treated as part of the State's general obligation debt, and are reflected in Tables 8 through 14.
 The amount of the University's bonds secured by the State's debt service commitment is capped for each fiscal year, but any amount not used may be carried forward to future fiscal years.
-As of February 15, 2018, \$3,358.6 million of such debt secured by the State's debt service commitment had been issued (including refunding bonds), of which \$1,420.5 million remain outstanding, with a remaining authorization of \$302.4 million.
+As of February 1, 2019, \$3,634.6 million of such debt secured by the State's debt service commitment had been issued (including refunding bonds), of which \$1,635.1 million remain outstanding, with a remaining authorization of \$202.4 million.
 It is anticipated that additional authorizations will become effective in future fiscal years.